Student Handbook

 *Please note: these may not be the same graduation requirements at your school

-Students who wish to earn a diploma from Educational Advantage also must graduate within a traditional four year timeline.
-Student are given until Labor Day of their graduating year to earn a high school diploma; after that cut off, students will earn an “Adult Education” diploma.
+Students who wish to earn a diploma from Educational Advantage must graduate within a traditional four-year timeline.
+Students are given until Labor Day of their graduating year to earn a high school diploma; after that cut-off, students will earn an “Adult Education” diploma.

 Feedback.

-We love hearing from our students!
-Whether voicing a complaint, applauding a teacher, or suggesting a new course, we want to hear what our students and parents have to say.
-Comments can be shared via our school website 24/7 or can email us at info@educationaladvantage.com.
+We love hearing from our students and families!
+Whether voicing a complaint, applauding a teacher, or suggesting a new course, we want to hear what our students and parents are saying.
+Comments can be shared and sent through a contact form on EA’s website or emailed directly to info@educationaladvantage.com.

-Students will take surveys as part of their course, and parents will get periodic surveys as well!
+Students will take surveys as part of their course.

 Technical Support.

-If a student needs technical support, there are a few different ways to get help: submit a contact form on our school website, email the teacher (through the communication tool in your course), and/or call a member of our administrative staff.
-We realize that technical glitches can be very frustrating and may temporarily prevent you from working on your courses.
-We take all technical matters seriously and strive to remedy them as quickly as possible.
+If a student needs technical support, there are a few different ways to get help: submit a contact form on EA’s website, email the teacher (through the communication tool in the course), and/or call EA directly.
+Technical glitches can be very frustrating and may temporarily prevent students from working on their course; we take all technical matters seriously and strive to remedy them as quickly as possible.

-Cyber-bullying involves abusive and/or humiliating acts bestowed on another individual electronically, for instance via email or social networking sites.
-Cyber-bullying will not be tolerated and should be reported to the teacher, administrator, and/or director immediately.
-Students who are aware of cyber-bullying but who may not be directly involved should still report violations.
-Students involved in cyber-bullying may be subject to disciplinary action, suspension, and possible expulsion.
+Cyberbullying involves abusive and/or humiliating acts bestowed on another individual electronically, for instance, via email or social networking sites.
+Cyberbullying will not be tolerated and should be reported to the teacher, administrator, and/or director immediately.
+Students who are aware of cyberbullying, but who may not be directly involved, should still report violations.
+Students engaged in cyberbullying may be subject to disciplinary action, suspension, and possible expulsion.
 Formal legal charges may also be filed.

-Bullying and hazing involve abusive and/or humiliating acts bestowed on another individual and both are against the law.
+Bullying and hazing involve abusive and/or humiliating acts bestowed on another individual, both of which are against the law.
 No kind of bullying and/or hazing will be tolerated and should be reported to the teacher, administrator, and/or director immediately.
 Students involved in bullying and/or hazing may be subject to disciplinary action, suspension, and possible expulsion.
 Formal legal charges may also be filed.

 Harassment.

-No kind of harassment will be tolerated and should be reported to the teacher, administrator, and/or director immediately.
+Harassment will not be tolerated and should be reported to an EA teacher, administrator, and/or director immediately.
 Students involved in harassment may be subject to disciplinary action, suspension, and possible expulsion.
 Formal legal charges may also be filed.

 Retaliation.

-Any form of retaliation, including but not limited to intimidation, harassment, or reprisal should be reported to the teacher, administrator, and/or director at first offense.
+Any form of retaliation, including but not limited to intimidation, harassment, or reprisal, should be reported to the teacher, administrator, and/or director on the first offense.
 Parties involved may be subject to disciplinary action, suspension, and possible expulsion.
 Formal legal charges may also be filed.

 Student Collaboration.

-Students may have the opportunity to work collaboratively via message boards, summer trips, and if attending our Tutoring/Blended Learning Center.
+Students can work collaboratively via message boards, summer trips, projects, and/or if attending our Tutoring Center, where they can engage with other students.

 Parent/Guardian Involvement.

-We encourage parents/guardians to make a habit of monitoring their students’ progress.
-This can be done by logging into their account, communicating with the teacher and/or administration, and participating in the goal setting exercise at the beginning of each course (Student Success Plan).
-We have found that students who have a caring adult who is interested in their academic success typically earn better grades and complete their courses in the designated time frame.
-We appreciate any and all parent/guardian support!
+EA encourages parents/guardians to make a habit of monitoring their students’ progress.
+This can be done by logging into their child’s account, communicating with the teacher and/or administrators, and/or participating in the goal-setting exercise at the beginning of each course (Student Success Plan).
+Students with a caring adult interested in their academic success typically earn better grades and complete their courses in the designated time frame.
+At EA, we appreciate all parent/guardian support!

 Technology Requirements.